nathan-cool/E-commerce/README.md

 ## User Experience (UX)

 ### Project Goals

+The E-commerce Store project aims to create a user-friendly and secure online shopping experience.
+Our main objectives are:

+- Provide a seamless platform for browsing and purchasing products
+- Implement secure user authentication and order management
+- Offer an intuitive interface for both customers and administrators
+- Enhance the shopping experience with features like product categorization and search functionality

 ### Development Strategy

+We employed the Agile methodology to plan and manage the development of our E-commerce Store:

+- Used GitHub as the primary tool to demonstrate the Agile approach
+- Created User Stories as GitHub Issues, linked to Epics
+- Utilized custom issue templates for consistency and clarity
+- Followed a specific format for each User Story, including title and description
+-
 ### Epics
 ### User Stories and Agile Methodology
 ### Agile Workflow